yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-18/lab/README.md

 * logger.js - Test event handler functions (not event listeners themselves)
   * Use spies to help testing your logger methods (assert that console.log was called right)

-### Operations
-* Start your server on port 3000
-* In a separate terminal window, start your logger (it should connect to the server)
-* In a separate terminal window, run the application from the CLI to alter the file
-* You should observe the event stream in the client and errors on the server

-### Deployment
-* Your server need not be deployed to Heroku for this lab

-###  Documentation
-Complete the README.md file included in the lab folder

 ### Assignemnt Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations

+* Your server need not be deployed to Heroku for this lab